 These rare diseases often creep up on us unawares.
 It is difficult, if not impossible, for any neurologist to confidently diagnose, investigate, treat, and monitor these rare diseases without digging deep and researching extensively.
 What are these rare disorders?
 To find out, I scoured neurochecklistsand compiled this list.
 I have linked each to a reference for further study.
 Here then are my 75 rarest and strangest neurological diseases.

 I am a UK Neurologist keen on general neurology, but with an interest in neuromuscular diseases.
 I maintain the neurology searchable database, www.neurochecklists.com.
 I also blog at www.theneurologylounge.com.
-I share and discuss current issues around clinical neurology and I hope you find this blog enlightening, practical, and even entertaining.
+I share and discuss current issues around clinical neurology.
+I hope you find this blog enlightening, practical, and even entertaining.

 View all posts by Ibrahim Imam